Ace-Radom/HashUp/README.md

 | `-m, --mode MODE` | Set hash function | Default as `md5` |
 | `-i, --ignore FILE` | Set ignore file path | Only available by hash list creation |
 | `-j, --thread NUM` | Set the thread-number of multithreading acceleration | Default as `8` |

+### Keyboard Signals (Not available under MacOS)

+You can send keyboard signals by pressing specific keys during hash calculation.

+These keyboard signals are supported now:

+- Press `S` to get the number of finished files, total files, average processing speed, expected remaining time and files in process now.
+- Press `P` to pause current process, press `R` to resume process.

 ### Ignore File